acl-org/acl-anthology/hugo/content/info/contrib.md

    For example, "Proceedings of the 2019 Meeting of the Conference on Empirical Methods in Natural Language Processing (EMNLP): Tutorial Abstracts".
    But above all, you should also seek consistency with the names of your volumes from prior years.

-**We emphasize** that if you are chairing a meeting attached as a satellite of a main conference (e.g., ACL or EMNLP), please do not communicate directly with the Anthology as a first result, but instead work with your main conference publication chair, who will take care of registration and many of the details below.
+**We emphasize** that if you are chairing a meeting attached as a satellite of a main conference (e.g., ACL or EMNLP), please do not communicate directly with the Anthology, but instead first work with your main conference publication chair(s), who will take care of registration and many of the details below.

 #### New venues